 Elizabeth is of Algonquin-Irish descent (KitiganZibi Anishnabe First Nation).
 She is a community builder, artist and arts producer, self-professed policy wonk and mother of two.
-She holds a Bachelor degree (with Honours) from Carleton and studied Drama/ Education at McGill.
-She is presently Director of Inuit Relations at Crown-Indigenous Relations and Northern Affairs Canada and for the past ten years she has been a faculty member at the Banff Centre in the Indigenous Leadership Program.
+Her education includes a Bachelor degree (with Honours) from Carleton and study in Drama/ Education at McGill.
+Elizabeth is presently Director of Inuit Relations at Crown-Indigenous Relations and Northern Affairs Canada and for the past ten years she has been a faculty member at the Banff Centre in the Indigenous Leadership Program.
 A federal public servant for over 16 years, highlights of her career include work on the Aboriginal Veterans Scholarship Fund, work on Comprehensive Community Planning, the Nunatsiavut Housing Needs Assessment and the Inuit-Crown Partnership Committee.
 Elizabeth believes in civic engagement and creative-communal problem solving and sits on many community-based boards and committees.

 • September 28 - Indigenous Women and Reconciliation - Dr. Cora Voyageur

 • October 19 - Reconciliation Through Negotiations - Troy Chalifoux